snsf-data/datastory_project_partners_and_networked_research/readme.md

 #### Data set 1: `data.csv`

 This data set contains information about funded grants as described in the data story.
 Each line represent a person involved in the research project.
 Each funded grant is identified with the variable `snf_grant_number`.
-Please note thtat some variables are grant-specific and other are person-specific.
+Please note that some variables are grant-specific and other are person-specific.
 Here follows a description of grant-specific variables:

 -   `snf_grant_number`: the number of the grant used at the SNSF (can be used to search grant at <https://data.snf.ch/grants>)
 -   `year`: year in which decisions on most grants of a call are made (it normally means the year in which a grant was approved)